rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

    * <a href="#Conda">Conda</a> is the command-line tool that combines functionality of pip and virtualenv

    * <a href="#MiniConda">Miniconda</a> is a lightweight distribution of Conda.

+   So miniconda users also use conda commands.

    * Anaconda contains a curated collection of <a target="_blank" href="https://docs.continuum.io/anaconda/pkgs.html">
-   over 720 "common" packages</a> for scientific python users.
+   over 720 "common" packages</a> for scientific Python users.
 It goes on top of miniconda.

    * Install using Homebrew, then add <a target="_blank" href="https://github.com/Homebrew/homebrew-science/">
    homebrew science</a> for scientific work (according to <a target="_blank" href="http://stackoverflow.com/questions/33541876/os-x-deciding-between-anaconda-and-homebrew-python-environments">this</a>).